 Voice activation services speak volumes for accessibility

-As we predicted in our post ‘5 predictions for digital in 2017’, the footprint and diversity of voice-activated services continues to grow at an increasing rate.
+As we predicted in our recent post, the footprint and diversity of voice-activated services continues to grow at an increasing rate.

 The latest development being the introduction of voice donations in the UK, with The British Heart Foundation becoming the first UK charity to allow donations through Amazon Alexa.